 When analyzing any business’s income potential, gross sales are typically examined in close detail.
 This is because it is a universal concept across all industries.
 While certain industries benefit more from the examination of gross sales, all businesses strive to have the highest gross sales they can achieve.

 Understanding the gross sales metric is important for developing well-curated corporate performance management.
 This is because the message it conveys is simple and straightforward and it is a useful barometer for how the business is performing in its market over time.
-In this FAQ we will discuss what gross sales is, how to calculate it, why it is important, the difference between it and net sales, and how analysts use it when assessing a business.
+In this glossary term we will discuss what gross sales is, how to calculate it, why it is important, the difference between it and net sales, and how analysts use it when assessing a business.